Liquid Markup

 You can exit a loop early with the following tags:

-Both are only useful when combined with something like an "if" statement.
+Both are useful only when combined with an if

 {% for page in pages %}